 - Select a maintenance window that has the least amount of traffic

-- Back up the Provisioning Services database
+- Back up the Citrix Provisioning database

 - Back up all vDisks

-Mirror if you are in a high-availability scenario; for more information, see Database Mirroring.
+Mirror if you are in a high-availability scenario; for more information, see Database mirroring.
 No special action is required during the upgrade once mirroring is set up.